 Arctic tundra, occupying a swath of the Northern Hemisphere, circles the North Pole and extends south into northern Canada, Russia, Alaska, and Scandinavia.
 Temperatures vacillate between an average of negative 34 degrees Celsius (negative 30 degrees Fahrenheit) in winter and between about 3 and 12 degrees Celsius (37 and 54 degrees Fahrenheit) in summer.

 Sciencing Video Vault

-Apex predators like polar bears and wolves, herbivores like caribou, hare and lemming, and dozens of species of migratory birds make the Arctic tundra their habitat.
-Alpine tundra is characterized by brilliant blooming wildflowers in spring.
-Low-lying mosses, grasses and sedges are common, but woody plants are rare.
+Apex predators like polar bears and wolves, herbivores like caribou, hare and lemming, and dozens of species of migratory birds make the Arctic tundra climate their habitat.
+Alpine tundra plants are characterized by brilliant blooming wildflowers in spring.
+Low-lying mosses, grasses, and sedges are common, but woody tundra plants are rare.
 Endemic species include small mammals like pika and marmot, mountain goats and elk.

 A study published in 2012 doubled the average precipitation in a controlled environment for one set of Arctic plants native to Siberia and another set of Alpine plants native to northern Sweden.
-The additional precipitation caused more growth in the Arctic plants, but no change in the Alpine plants, corroborating the results of similar studies.
+The additional precipitation caused more growth in the Arctic tundra plants, but no change in the Alpine tundra plants, corroborating the results of similar studies.
 The researchers concluded that “tundra plant productivity is, at least in the short or medium term, largely irresponsive to experimentally increased summer precipitation.”